 “We are members of The Church of Jesus Christ of Latter-day Saints.
 Our church holds annual conferences on the first weekend in April.
 Easter Sunday usually falls on or near a conference Sunday, and speakers frequently celebrate the Lord’s Resurrection.
 Important events in church history are often scheduled as part of April Conference, and my family will remember these sacred experiences as spring traditions.

-During the sessions on April 3 and 4 this year, our extended family will be in touch and talk after each broadcast.
 Also, our immediate family in Central Indiana will study the New Testament and remember the Savior in family worship every evening.
 For our family, spring brings renewal of faith and family connections.”

 The Mohamed Family – Yasser, Rehab, Hussein, & Amr